zpm-zsh/zpm/README.md

 * Fastest plugin manager (Really, after the first run, zpm will not be used at all)
 * Support for async loading
 * Dependencies between packages
-* ZPM plugins are compatible with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
+* ZPM plugins are compatible with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
-* ZPM runs on Linux, Android, FreeBSD and macOS.
+* ZPM runs on Linux, Android, FreeBSD and macOS

 #### Stats